-Based on the number of customers in 2018, the largest car sharing service in Germany was BMW’s DriveNow, with one million drivers using it, followed by Daimler’s car2go with 985 thousand and Deutsche Bahn’s Flinkster with 315 thousand customers.
-However, in terms of the number of vehicles available to share from these services, the list is basically flipped upside down. car2go had the most cars for customers at four thousand, while Flinkster and DriveNow had 3.4 thousand and 2.6 thousand, respectively.
-As of 2017, the number of German cities and towns with car sharing services amounted to 597 with station-based and 12 with free-floating options.
+Based on the number of customers in 2019, the largest car sharing service in Germany was SHARE NOW (comprised of the formerly separate car2go and DriveNow) , followed by Deutsche Bahn’s Flinkster.
+The same was true in terms of the number of vehicles available to share from these services.
+As of 2019, the number of German cities and towns with car sharing services amounted to 740 with station-based options.

-The number of car sharing stations in Germany has been increasing during the last eight years.
-In 2018, there were five thousand stations, compared to 2.2 thousand in 2010.
-In 2017, car sharing companies provided a total of 17.2 thousand vehicles for their customers, compared to 16.1 thousand just the year before.
-Of the cars available from automobile groups with their own car sharing services, like car2go and DriveNow, roughly 14 percent were electric.
+The number of car sharing stations in Germany has been increasing during recent years.
+In 2019, there were 5,700 stations, compared to 2.2 thousand in 2010.
+The same year, car sharing companies provided a total of 20.2 thousand vehicles for their customers.

 Surveys indicate that the number of people who use or are interested in car sharing in Germany is rising.
 Registered car sharing user numbers have exploded in Germany in recent years, from over one million in 2015 to 2.46 million in 2019.
 Among these users, various trends were visible regarding car sharing app usage by gender and age.
 Using an app was most popular among younger customers and more popular among men than women.
 Of course, consumers have various reasons for deciding against car sharing.
 Most often, these were uncertainty regarding availability or no service being located close to their place of residence.
 Some also simply did not want to drive a car they weren’t familiar with.